jdav892/spinsomethingup/README.md

-Web server files to quickly spin something when needed
+Web server files to quickly spin up a server when needed